syncfusion-content/javascript-docs/js/api/global.md

 ### TextAlign
 {:#enum:textalign}

-Specifies whether the text in the cell is left-aligned,right-aligned,centered.
+Specifies whether the text in the cell is left-aligned,right-aligned,centered,justified.

 <table class="props">
 <thead>